TheCruzat/WordPress-Gulp4-Starter/README.md

 ### Get the Set

 Next, download the fileset.
 The root of the set lives in the wp-content directory of a WordPress project.
-It can be renamed, but it wants to live in the wp-content folder alongside themes and plugins.
+It can be renamed, but it wants to live in the **wp-content** folder alongside themes and plugins.
 It is configured to output into the themes folder using the **dest** variable in **src/gulpfile.js:13** to define the folder name.

 ### Get Pressed

 If you are starting a site build from scratch, grab the [latest fileset](https://wordpress.org/latest.zip) for WordPress.
-You can copy all of the contents *except* for the ./wp-content/ folder over to the Gulp fileset, being careful to copy from the root of one fileset into the other.
+Set up the fileset like any other project, then drop the starter folder into the **wp-content** folder alongside plugins and themes.

-If you're using this to create a new theme for an existing site, simply put the gulp-wp folder into its ./wp-content folder and continue.
+If you're using this with an existing site, just drop it into the **wp-content** folder.

 ### Get Personal

-If you want, rename the gulp-wp folder.
+If you want, rename the wp-gulp-starter folder.

 Open **src/scss/style.scss** to edit your style.css details.